Definition of cheese

 Type of milk: Cow’s milk

-Derby is a mild, semi-firm British cow’s milk cheese, it is a semi-hard cheese with a mellow texture and a buttery flavor.
-It has a pale, golden orange interior with a natural or waxed rind and ripens between one and six months.
+Derby cheese also known as Derbyshire cheese, is a traditional English cheese with a smooth texture and a mild, buttery flavor.
+It is a semi-hard cheese with a mellow texture and a buttery flavor.
+It has a pale, golden orange interior with a natural waxed rind and ripens at between one and six months.

 Origin of cheese: England